The Legal Herald Logo

 Legal Options For Drunk Driving Injury Victims & Their Families in Illinois

-Personal injury lawyer, Brian Kent, represents people who have been injured by drunk drivers and the families of fatal DUI crash victims.
+Personal injury lawyer, Guy D'Andrea, represents people who have been injured by drunk drivers and the families of fatal DUI crash victims.
 Here is what you should know if you or someone in your family has recently been hit by a drunk driver in Illinois:

 In all states, people who have been injured by drunk drivers may have the right to file a personal injury lawsuit against that drunk driver.
 Additionally, the families of those killed by drunk drivers may have a case for a wrongful death lawsuit against the drunk driver.